Sorry, you need to enable JavaScript to visit this website.

 The strategy has three parts:

 The second part of the strategy involves bringing all supporting work together under a single actor: the Danish Foundation for Entrepreneurship.
-The foundation will function as an embedded and sustainable infrastructure that supports entrepreneurship education through national coordination and support.
+The foundation will function as the embedded and sustainable infrastructure that supports entrepreneurship education through national coordination and support.

 The third part is creating the Partnership for Education and Training in Entrepreneurship between the Ministry of Culture, the Ministry of Science, Technology and Innovation (now Ministry of Higher Education and Science), the Ministry of Education (Now Ministry of Children and Education), and the Ministry of Economic and Business Affairs (now Ministry of Industry, Business and Financial Affairs).
 The inter-ministerial partnership will cooperate on the implementation of the strategy.